Loopring/protocols/packages/loopring_v3/circuit/statements.md

 ### Description

 Builds a simple parallel nonce system on top of the storage tree.
 Transactions can use any storage slot that contains 0 as data (after overwriting logic).
 This slot will be overwritten with a 1, making it impossible to re-use the transaction multiple times.

-## RequireAccuracy statement

-A valid instance of an RequireAccuracy statement assures that the prover knows the auxiliary inputs of:

-- value: F
-- original: F

-with circuit parameters:

-- accuracy: Accuracy
-- maxNumBits: unsigned int

-such that the following conditions hold:

-- value < 2^maxNumBits (range check)
-- value <= original (RequireLeqGadget)
-- original \* accuracy.N <= value \* accuracy.D (RequireLeqGadget)

-Notes:

-- value is first range checked to ensure value can be used in LeqGadget

-### Description

-This is a simple gadget that ensures the valid specified are approximately the same.
-The main reason this gadget is used is because the amounts that are compressed by using decimal floats can have small rounding errors.

-## Float statement

-Given inputs:

-- floatValue_bits: {0..2^(numBitsExponent+numBitsMantissa)}
-- decodedValue: F

-The following conditions hold:

-- decodedValue = floatValue[0..numBitsMantissa[ \* (10^floatValue[numBitsMantissa, numBitsExponent+numBitsMantissa[)

-Notes:

-- We can only decode floats in the circuits, we never encode floats (which is a heavier operation normally)
-- Floats are used to reduce the amount of data we have to put on-chain for amounts.

 ## Deposit statement